Kanharajput/ReactCompStateList/README.md

     - 'tag component' will only show the content which is wrapped inside it when this code is added to root element. code -> {props.children} .
 It will declare that all code wrapped inside the 'tag component' is it's children element.

+- Why jsx only return a single element.
+    - Because jsx under the hood use react library to create the element.
+And that library creates the element this way
+    ```
+        React.createElement('div',{here comes attibutes},
+                            React.createElement('h2',{},'lets get started'),
+                            React.createElement('p',{},'understand or not)
+                            )
+    ```
+    That's why can't return more than one element because behind the scene the code which transfers jsx into html will wrap all elements into a single wrapper element and renders it.